 Illustrative project: Bluetooth Smart Leica Disto

 On building sites folding rulers have long given way to laser distance sensors.
 Now, thanks to a new device developed by Leica Geosystems AG, measured distances can be wirelessly transmitted to an iPhone or iPad and can then be incorporated into a photograph or drawing.
-The ZHAW School of Engineering’s Centre for Signal Processing and Communications Engineering (ZSN) played a key part in developing the technology used in this Bluetooth Smart solution.
+The ZHAW School of Engineering’s Centre of Signal Processing and Communications Engineering (ZSN) played a key part in developing the technology used in this Bluetooth Smart solution.

 Smartphones and tablets have become everyday working tools for many architects, planners and craftsmen – and that applies to building sites as much as any other place of work.
 For that reason, Leica Geosystems AG began incorporating a conventional Bluetooth interface into its DISTO laser distance sensor several years ago.
 This solution does, however, have a number of disadvantages, since it is relatively expensive, uses considerable amounts of power and takes some time to establish a connection.

 A further disadvantage is that a special licence from Apple is needed to transmit the measurement data to an iPhone or iPad.
-In early 2012, Leica presented this problem to the Centre for Signal Processing and Communications Engineering (ZSN).
+In early 2012, Leica presented this problem to the Centre of Signal Processing and Communications Engineering (ZSN).
 It chose the ZSN as its university partner for this endeavour, because wireless communication is a field in which the Centre both teaches and carries out applied research and development work.

 “Bluetooth Smart supports cost-effective communications solutions with low power consumption, modest memory and calculation requirements, efficient discovery and connection procedures and simple protocols and services.”